 The best way to use empty spaces in presentations is to use them sparingly and strategically.
 Do not fill up empty spaces with unnecessary elements that do not serve any purpose other than filling up space.

 Don’t overdo transitions and animations

-An animation is a powerful tool for engaging an audience.
+Animation is a powerful tool for engaging an audience.
 But it should not be used just to make something more interesting.
 It should be used to highlight important points or to explain complex concepts.

 It is important to know when and how to use animations in presentations because they can easily distract the audience if not used correctly.
 Transitions are also a powerful tool for engaging an audience but they can easily become distracting if overused.

-Colour is a powerful tool for designers.
+Color is a powerful tool for designers.
 It can be used to create moods, highlight important points, and make the design more visually appealing.
 However, there are some things that designers should avoid when using colors in their designs.